A Clinical Team that Delivers the Highest Quality

 Medication management visits will typically occur less frequently, unless something comes up and you have an immediate need.
 Under normal circumstances, visits with the psychiatrist will occur once every week or bi-weekly.
 This depends on where you’re at.
 Sometimes an IOP member may find themselves mentally in a “bad place”.
 In mental health, this is called “decompensation” of one’s condition.
 It is never expected to be a common occurrence, but we make arrangements for immediate visits with one of our clinical providers during business hours if an IOP member needs it.

 And the doctor will always be involved in the treatment plan and treatment updates.
 This ensures that every time you come back for med evaluation, your IOP treatment doesn’t skip a beat.
 It’s meant to be a “flow of care” throughout, regardless of which provider you are seeing and for the particular purpose.

 Our program providers have 30+ years’ experience treating just about every condition that has been known to hold someone back from reaching their potential.
 You want to know that nothing will be overlooked or misunderstood.

 Being misdiagnosed with a psychiatric disorder can be one of the most horrific experiences someone can go through, and it can take years to re-correct the issue.
 We get it right so that you can get feeling better and moving forward.

-Our therapist, Dr. Gary Becker, is a decorated veteran and has a wealth of experience treating those who’ve had past trauma or are currently experiencing symptoms of PTSD.
+Our therapist has a wealth of experience treating those who’ve had past trauma or are currently experiencing symptoms of PTSD.
 He was on staff at the EAP for Boeing, worked as a staff therapist for Anheuser Busch employees, and has also treated many veterans and first responders.